Return to Invoice Cover (RTI)

 Return to Invoice cover is an add-on cover in car insurance offered in a comprehensive car insurance plan.
 The same allows the insured customer to receive full compensation, i.e. the last complete invoice value of their car, in case it has been stolen or total loss.

-It will give you the benefit of getting back the complete amount of your car's invoice value, including the cost of registering a new vehicle and its road tax respectively.
+It will give you the benefit of getting back the complete amount of your car's invoice value, including the cost of registering a new vehicle and its road tax.
+That said, costs related to uninsured or additional accessories, FASTag, extended warranty, and other non-standard items are not covered under this add-on (refer your policy terms & conditions for complete details).

 A Return to Invoice cover is an exclusive add-on cover in car insurance offered along with Private Car Package policy or Private Car Standalone Own Damage Policy.

-Basically, the coolest thing about this add-on is that it fetches you the on-road price of the car; the price you’ve paid for your car and doesn’t account for any depreciation!
+Basically, the coolest thing about this add-on is that it fetches you the price that you have actually paid for your car at the time of your purchase (excluding any discounts, additional accessories, extended warranty and other things which are not cover under RTI addon)!
 And perhaps this can almost make you feel good about your car if it is stolen or in case of total loss.
 (Well, we did say “almost”! 🙁)

 Return to Invoice means an add-on cover in car insurance that returns you the full invoice value of your car in case of total loss or theft.
 This means the insurance company will pay you the amount you originally paid for the car, including registration charges and road tax.

-RTI insurance full form is Return to Invoice.
+The full form of RTI is Return to Invoice.
 This add-on cover ensures that in case of total loss or theft of your car.

 Return to Invoice in car insurance offers several benefits such as: